 As one of the least-visited countries in Europe, Armenia can be viewed as an exotic destination that only the most intrepid of travellers would choose to visit.
-Because of this, there isn’t a lot of information about this Caucasian nation available online and it can make planning the perfect Armenia itinerary a difficult task.
+Because of this, there isn’t a lot of information about this South Caucasus nation available online and it can make planning the perfect Armenia itinerary a difficult task.

 Because so many of those who do visit Armenia do it by organised tour, it can be very tricky to find the right information for those who want to visit this underrated country independently.
 Planning a trip to Armenia is one of the best decisions you could make, especially if you’re combining it with a trip through the other Caucasus countries of Georgia and Azerbaijan.

-When to Visit Armenia
+Best Time to Visit Armenia

 Winters in Armenia can be very cold, with high temperatures between the months of December-February barely clocking in above freezing.
 Luckily, however, the cold weather doesn’t tend to last too long as it will usually begin to warm up in the month of March and temperatures will fall into the low 20s Celcius (70s Fahrenheit) by April.